 Abbie met with Lori Osachy on October 18, and they "clicked."
-Abbie and her mother had high hopes that this team would be able to help her to overcome her debilitating bulimia we work diligently to ensure all medical services needed are provided.
-This includes going outside of our regular network of providers and utilizing safety net funds to meet all medical needs.
+Abbie and her mother had high hopes that this team would be able to help her to overcome her debilitating bulimia.

 Apparently, CMS insurance doesn't want to provide that coverage.
 This would require a "single case agreement" between CMS insurance and the provider, since Body Image Counseling is not a covered provider.
 If both parties agree, it can be covered, per CMS guidelines.